Chaos Zero Nightmare (CZN)NiaBuild and Guide

 Mute Accent

-A 1-cost Skill card that actively Discards the highest cost card in hand and triggers an Extra Attack from the card’s owner.
+1-cost Skill card that actively discards the highest cost card in hand and triggers an Extra Attack from the card’s owner.
 One of Nia’s sources of Discard, which is important for Soul Rip.

 Card Image